Days of Commuting to Soga — Chiba is the Original Landscape of My Music

 | Official Website | studio-packs.jp/funabashi |

-Studio Pax's Funabashi location, with branches in Saitama, Chiba, and Tokyo.
-In addition to band rehearsals, it handles recording and has a full lineup of equipment rentals.
-It's a reliable base for those conducting band activities in the Funabashi area.
+Studio Pax's Funabashi location, expanding across Saitama, Chiba, and Tokyo.
+In addition to band rehearsals, it accommodates recording and offers equipment rentals.
+It's a reliable base for bands active in the Funabashi area.

 |---|---|---|

-As explained in the real costs of band activities, studio fees are the largest fixed cost for band activities.
+As mentioned in our article on the real costs of band activities, studio rental is the largest fixed expense for band activities.
 Chiba tends to be 20-30% cheaper than Tokyo.
-If you practice twice a week for 2 hours a month and split costs among four band members, the difference per person may be just a few hundred yen monthly, but annually it adds up to thousands to over ten thousand yen in savings.
-It's far more constructive to put those savings toward instrument investments for each part.
+When calculating monthly practice of 4 sessions of 2 hours each, split among 4 band members, it's only a difference of a few hundred yen per person, but this adds up to several thousand to tens of thousands of yen per year in savings.
+It's far more constructive to allocate the saved money toward instrument investment by instrument.

 Jam Sessions — Places to Meet Music Friends in Chiba

-There aren't many places in Chiba Prefecture to participate in jam sessions yet, but Chiba City has some jazz and blues session spots.
+There aren't many places in Chiba Prefecture to participate in jam sessions, but Chiba City has some jazz and blues session spots.

 Jazz and Bar clipper